reshamas/reshamas.github.io/_posts/2018-02-26-first-data-science-job.md

 When in a formal educational program, make sure to speak and connect with everyone, not just the folks with whom you feel most comfortable socializing.
 Make sure your professors/instructors know your name.
 Get to know every Teaching Assistant in the classroom.
 Get to know *all* of your fellow classmates.
 Every person has different strengths and networks and skills and something to offer, *including you*.

 ### Twitter
 If you're new to twitter, I am sharing some of my favorite twitter accounts to follow.
 Follow who they follow, follow the insightful (and sometimes fiery) conversations on data science, and build your network.
-To make it easier, subscribe to this list on Twitter for one-touch following:  <a href="https://twitter.com/reshamas/lists/notable-data-scientists/members" style="color:blue"; font-weight: bold">Notable Data Scientists</a>
+To make it easier, subscribe to this list on Twitter for one-touch following:  <a href="https://twitter.com/reshamas/lists/notable-data-scientists/members" style="color:blue" font-weight: bold">Notable Data Scientists</a>

 Participate... by liking tweets, retweeting or contributing to a conversation.